» Need Electrical Help? Ask the Electrician

 - I can tell by your questions that you really don’t understand electrical circuit design, and I’m suspecting that your project is being done without a permit.

-- Both of these deficiencies spell trouble so I would advise you to slow down and make sure the remodel project is done correctly and according to code, otherwise your creating a fire hazard and we sure don’t want that, besides, you want a safe place to make lots of great music right?
+- Both of these deficiencies spell trouble so I would advise you to slow down and make sure the remodel project is done correctly and according to code, otherwise your creating a fire hazard and we sure don’t want that.

 Check out this information about Electrical Project Guidelines